The Global Coffee Platform

 The time has come for the coffee sector to continue its pioneering role and to take a more collaborative, holistic and aligned approach to sustainability, gearing the different programs and initiatives towards a unified vision.

 This need to align and act collectively (to avoid duplication of short-term projects) is something both the 4C Association and the Sustainable Coffee Program were already putting into action through forming Vision 2020 together with the International Coffee Organization (ICO) representing its producing and consuming country government members.
 By combining and building on the achievements of the 4C Association’s expansive membership and the Sustainable Coffee Program’s programmatic activities, the Global Coffee Platform sees the coffee sector enter a new era where sustainability is a shared responsibility.

 In short: through working together as producers, trade, roasters, standards and civil society, governments and donors, united under a common vision and commitment, the sector will see greater impact in the resilience and livelihoods of coffee farming communities around the world.

-The 300-plus members of the Global Coffee Platform include farmers and farmer organisations (big and small), trade (importers and exporters), industry (coffee roasters and retailers), other supply chain actors, civil society (non-governmental organisations such as sustainability standards, implementers and other support organisations), individuals, and donor agencies and many other organisations.
+The 300-plus members of the Global Coffee Platform include farmers and farmer organizations (big and small), trade (importers and exporters), industry (coffee roasters and retailers), other supply chain actors, civil society (non-governmental organizations such as sustainability standards, implementers and other support organizations), individuals, and donor agencies and many other organizations.